Chardy17/student_repository/critical-review.md

 - 1 point - Answer questions to the best of your ability (but be honest if you don't know the answer.
 Perhaps, someone else will.)

 -->
+Critical Review
+Chardee’ Scott
+IDIA640
+Due: September 11, 2018

+Priming and Communication: Social determinants of information use in judgments of life satisfaction

+Experiment #1

+Hypothesis - The writer hypothesizes that a participant’s response to a specific question will be integrated into their response to a more general question depending upon whether or not they believe the two belong in the conversation.

+Research Design - Randomized Experimental

+Conditions + Variables-

+Conditions: 180 Freshman and Sophomores selected in the cafeteria and library to participate in a 15 question survey under the pretense of this being apart of a survey research project.
+Subject’s surveys varied regarding the placement for 2 questions (the specific question preceded the general question as another item in the survey, the specific question and the general question were placed in a conversational context, and lastly the general question was presented before the specific question).

+The two experimental questions: Specific question: happiness with they're dating lives | General question: happiness with life as a whole

+Variables: Dependent Variable: the results hedged upon whether one's response depended on the other.

+Findings - When the general question was asked before the specific one the correlation was very small (1.16).
+When the specific question was asked before the general there was an increase in correlation (0.55) and lastly, when both questions were posed together the correlation decreased (0.26).
+Even though dating satisfaction had been asked prior it wasn’t used in correlation to overall life satisfaction.

+Experiment #2

+Hypothesis - The writer hypothesizes that a participant’s response to a specific question will be integrated into their response to a more general question depending upon whether they believe the two belong in the conversation.

+Research Design - Randomized Experimental

+Conditions + Variables -

+Conditions: 180 Freshman and Sophomores selected in the cafeteria and library to participate in a 15 question survey under the pretense of it being about “student issues”.

+Subject’s surveys varied regarding the placement for 2 questions (the specific question preceded the general question as another item in the survey, the specific question and the general question were placed in a conversational context, and lastly the general question was presented before the specific question).
+The two experimental questions: Specific question: happiness with they're dating frequency | General question: happiness with life as a whole.

+The frequency question wasn’t presented on a scale but open answer format.

+Variables: Dependent Variable: the results hedged upon whether one's response depended on the other.

+Findings - The correlation between general happiness and their dating frequency was very small (0.12).
+When the specific question was asked before the general there was an increase in correlation (0.66) and lastly, when both questions were posed together the correlation decreased (0.15).
+Even though dating satisfaction had been asked prior it wasn’t used in correlation to overall life satisfaction.

+My Review:

+Does the paper seem significant or not?
+Why or why not?

+In my option, this paper doesn’t seem significant and holds no weight in my thinking after reading.
+I believe the survey conduct was too problematic.
+Although the studies referenced seemed legit, the experiments conducted were flawed and thus impacted the creditably of the whole study.

+Does the methodology seem sound or suspect?
+In what sense?

+Suspect.
+I am aware that surveys are a very popular methodology and if done right they can yield pretty accurate information.
+However, I don't believe this survey was done accurately.
+Each group of students was under a different belief about what the survey was for.
+Also, there were two totally different student groups used.
+I think this would have been a more effective study if they used the same group and presented the second survey to them at a later date to further analyze their thought process.
+In addition, the scale changed on one of the questions for the second experiment.
+So both groups essentially had different surveys.

+Can you think of confounding variables that the author did not discuss?

+The author didn’t mention what the other survey questions were.
+There is no way of knowing if those questions lead the participants to respond the way that they did.
+Also, there is no way of truly knowing the participants' mindset when they made a selection based on which question was asked first.
+For example, if asked the dating question first, how can the surveyors guarantee that the participant included or excluded that facet when asked about the general life question after?

+Does it change your thoughts or has it introduced new ideas to you?
+In what way?

+Strangely enough, it did make think about the answers I have given to others.
+I tend to be a very detailed person and respond according.
+Even if the person is privy to the backstory, I still give a refresher when asked a new question about the related topic.
+If asked a specific question, I will answer and maybe include a little more information than requested.
+If asked a general question I will include all components I believe fit under that.
+I believe what the study was trying to prove was that when asked a specific question first the responder will subtract that component when responding about a general question next.
+However, I don’t believe that to be the case.
+I even did my own mini-poll to see if others thought like me and I was correct in my own findings.
+Nonetheless, it did make me give a second thought to my conversations and the information I provide.

+Do you think the study is reproduce-able (like an exact recipe) or that the author left out too many details?
+What do you think needed more explanation?

+No, as mentioned above, the author didn’t include what other survey questions were given to the students.
+They never specified why they choose this particular market (freshman and sophomore college students).
+How did they administer the survey?
+Did they just hand it out and collect it back after their lunch or study?
+How can we tell that outside influences due to the environment didn’t affect their response?
+Students weren’t given the survey at the same time and asked to fill them out or were they?
+There are too many unknown variables to replicate this study.
+The only thing known for sure were the two questions they choose to focus on.
+I believe that this study could have been more beneficial is the survey was conducted in a  more controlled environment and the subjects were selected better.
+For example, if I am in a relationship or currently dating, of course, my response to both questions could be higher.
+To be fair they should have only selected who were single and our dating but not in a committed relationship.
+Maybe they did?
+We will never know.
 <!-- Feel free to delete below this line. -->

 <hr>